candjaya123/Custom-Object-Detection/README.md

 # Custom-Object-Detection
 Step by step how to create object detection using Tensorflow 2

+> note: this tutorial is tested on windows 11 and anaconda3

 # 1. instal anaconda

 # 2. create new environment